Lucca-mito/RDDB/README.md

 # RDRB
-## Red Door DataBase
+## Red Door Database
-A database for management of Red Door Marketplace and student dining plans.
+A database for management of Red Door Marketplace.

 To set up the database:
-- First, create the database tables using setup.sql
+- First, create the database tables using setup.sql.
-- Load the student, item, and worker data from the CSVs in the tables using load-data.sql
+- Create functions and procedures using `source setup-routines.sql`.
+It is important that the procedures are set up before the data is loaded because some of the triggers act on the data to be loaded.
-- Create functions and procedures using setup-routines.sql
+- Load the student, item, and worker data from the CSVs in the tables using `source load-data.sql`.
+This will also call the generate_order_data procedure to populate rd_order and order_item with fake order data.
-- Call the generate_order_data procedure to populate rd_order and order_item with fake order data (CALL generate_order_data(1000); -- example call)
+- Load the authentication data with `source setup-passwords.sql`.

 /data
  - sample student dataset